mrd0ll4r/oktopus/README.md

 Check out [migrations/](migrations) for schema migrations.
 The database _should_ be set up automatically through running the indexer, and kept up to date the same way.

-You'll need a MIME database on the system running the file indexer.
+You'll need the freedesktop and libmagic MIME databases on the system running the file indexer.
-On Ubuntu this is provided via the `shared-mime-info` package.
+On Ubuntu this is provided via the `shared-mime-info` and `libmagic1` packages.

 You'll need a `.env` file containing global information, and potentially configuration for the workers, read below.